b0bf15h/dsa4266_wooper/README.md

 ```
 , git clone the repo and skip to the **Python Installations** section.    \
 \
+The following steps apply if you launched a fresh instance and do not have conda.  \
+\
 Within your home directory, run the following command to clone into this repository.

 ```